PhotoCity was a “game with a purpose” that aimed to reconstruct the world in 3D.

 The purpose of PhotoCity was to encourage people to take photos of buildings from all angles, so that these unusual angles could be fed into an algorithm and used to reconstruct those buildings in 3D.
 Though photos of a building can be downloaded from photo-sharing sites like Flickr, these sites are unlikely to have all the photos needed for full 3D reconstruction.

 I designed and programmed a separate PhotoCity website specialized for competitions and events, such as the 2010 Smithsonian Folklife Festival.
 The results of this and other competitions was used for a paper published in CHI 2011, titled PhotoCity: training experts at large-scale image acquisition through a competitive game.

 Over the course of a 6-week game, 45 players submitted over 109,000 photos.
-About 68,000 photos of those photos registered, amounting to about 500 photos on average.
+About 68,000 photos of those photos successfully contributed to a building model, amounting to an average of around 1500 photos submitted per player.
 Despite its small player base, players were trained through gameplay to make efficient and massive contributions to recreating the world in 3D.

 “I’ve been trying to work out my corner strategy, and mostly it consists of taking a lot of pictures of that corner from a lot of angles.”